kietle-tuan/aws-internship-report-kiet/content/2-Proposal/_index.md

 The basic workflow is described as follows:

-1. The user enters a stock symbol on the web interface.
+1. The user enters or selects a stock symbol on the web interface.
-2. The frontend sends the request to the backend API.
+2. The frontend sends the request to the backend API through Amazon API Gateway.
-3. The backend receives and processes the request.
+3. The backend receives and processes the request using AWS Lambda functions written mainly in Node.js.
-4. Stock-related data is retrieved or analyzed.
+4. Stock-related data is retrieved from Yahoo Finance API.
-5. The backend returns the result to the frontend.
+5. The backend processes the data and stores or returns the analysis result.
-6. The frontend displays the result to the user.
+6. The frontend displays the result to the user through the dashboard.

 The system is expected to include: